rollybueno/Contributor-Highlights/readme.txt

 = Does this plugin require any API keys? =

 No, this plugin does not require any API keys.
-It uses publicly available data from WordPress.org profiles and Gravatar.
+It uses publicly available data from WordPress.org profiles.

 = Is there a limit to how many profiles I can display? =